 Igg Test Procedure

-The Immunoglobulin G test is a fairly simple blood test that requires blood sample, which is usually drawn out from the veins of the forearm.
+The Immunoglobulin G test is a fairly simple blood test that requires a blood sample, which is usually drawn out from the veins of the forearm.
 This blood sample is then sent for pathological testing.

 Immunoglobulin G Normal Range